wyatt-feng/CS305-23S-Assignment1/README.md

 This is a snippet that handles STOR command.
 The given example is very basic, and should only serve as a guide.
 Firstly, the server must establish a socket to facilitate the data transmission connection (different from the control connection established before) using the recorded client information by other commands (PORT or EPRT).
 The `with` block can be used to manage file IO conveniently.
 Once the transfer is complete, remember to close the socket and send back a response.
 It is crucial to note that this example **IS NOT** designed to function flawlessly, and it is your responsibility to implement this feature to meet your specific needs.

-Hint: If you need more details of FTP and you think RFCs are too unintelligible, you can use [pyftpdlib](https://pyftpdlib.readthedocs.io/en/latest/tutorial.html#command-line-usage) to setup an FTP server, use `ftp` command as a client, and use Wireshark to capture the interaction between them.
+Hint: If you need more details of FTP and you think RFCs are too unintelligible, you can use [pyftpdlib](https://pyftpdlib.readthedocs.io/en/latest/tutorial.html#command-line-usage) to setup an FTP server, use `ftp` command or [ftplib](https://docs.python.org/3/library/ftplib.html) as a client, and use Wireshark to capture the interaction between them.
 Remember, pyftpdlib is not a standard library, so install it before using it.

 Usage of `ftp`: ftp [-P PORT] [[USER@]HOST:[PATH][/]].
 For example, if you want to connect to a server on 127.0.0.1:52305, you can use `ftp -P 52305 127.0.0.1`.
 If you want to download a file named `ftp_srv.py` on the server, you can use `ftp -P 52305 127.0.0.1:ftp_srv.py`.